 Headed up by General Manager Mike Evans with a team of regional managers, the Football League Trust is responsible for managing the funding strategy.

 The Football League Trust is a responsive, counselling and advisory organisation, clear in its direction and forward thinking in its approach.

 Using the power of football The Football League Trust aims to make a difference to the lives of people by providing them with the best possible opportunities and recognising their achievements to inspire them both inside and outside of the game.

-It's focus is 'To Make Every Goal Count' and to be recognised as the leader in Youth and Community development.
-To this end The Football League Trust is also committed to safeguarding and promoting the welfare of children, young people and vulnerable adults and expects all staff and volunteers to share this commitment.
+It's focus is 'To Make Every Goal Count' and to be recognised as the leader in Community development.
+To this end The Football League Trust is also committed to safeguarding and promoting the welfare of children, young people and vulnerable people and expects all staff and volunteers to share this commitment.

 John Nixon (Managing Director, Carlisle United) - Chairman of the Trust

 Mal Brannigan (Director & Financial Vice President, Derby County)

 Gordon Taylor (Chief Executive, The PFA)

 Colin Sexstone (Director, Plymouth Argyle)